 SEO (Search Engine Optimization) is the process of improving your website’s ranking among search engines like Google and Bing.
 Over the past few years, SEO has greatly evolved.
 Keywords and backlinks (other websites linking back to yours) used to have a huge impact on SEO rankings, but have since been taken over by new and improved algorithms such as Google’s Penguin and Hummingbird, which aim to decrease black-hat (negative) SEO techniques such as link spam.

-With cyber attacks on the rise, search engines have been increasingly factoring in malware and other malicious behavior into their SEO algorithms.
-Properly securing your data can provide a large boost to your website’s SEO rankings.
+With cyber attacks on the rise, search engines have been increasingly factoring spam injections, malware infections, and website speed into their SEO algorithms.
+Properly securing your website can provide a large boost to your SEO rankings.
 Below are 3 ways you can improve the SEO ranking of your website by securing your website.